Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![](https://m.media-amazon.com/images/I/51sB4CmErSL._AC_UY218_.jpg)

 After you must have completed the tutorial on the official documentation, there's a chance you still feel lost or overwhelmed.
-William Vincent comes to the rescue.
-His simplistic yet powerful subversive brilliance shines in new and unexpected ways with this masterpiece.
-It

-From the simple hello world app to more complex websites, the book follows an engaging structure and leaves you seeking more.
-The writing was rough, with especially awkward dialogue, but I thought the premise of the story was brilliant.
+William Vincent comes to the rescue by brilliantly shining in standard practices and concepts—ranging from testing to deployment—needed to build modern web applications in a very simple manner.
+You get hands-on experience in building, testing and deploying web apps like a _Message Board_ app, a _Blog_ app, and a _Newspaper_ app.
+The writing was easy to follow, with clear explanations of new concepts.
+I thought the introduction of test-driven development even at this stage was brilliant.

 #### **2. Django 3 by Example** _by Antonio Melé_